eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 This `sdv_v1.rs` is a representation of the vehicle DTDL model with an HMI and an HVAC in code.

 In [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the `@id` field for the HMI and HVAC digital twin interfaces are `dtmi:sdv:HMI;1` and `dtmi:sdv:HVAC;1`, respectively.
-These DTMIs are constructed in the `sdv_v1.rs` file, which we created in step 2.
+These DTMIs are constructed in the `sdv_v1.rs` file, which we created in step 3 and step 5.

 The `sdv_v1.rs` file contains two main modules: `hmi` and `hvac`.
 The `hmi` module constructs the interface for `dtmi:sdv:HMI;1`, and the `hvac` module constructs the interface for `dtmi:sdv:HVAC;1`.

 In the `hmi` module, there is a `show_notification` submodule that represents the `ShowNotification` command in DTDL.
-It has an `ID`, `NAME`, and `DESCRIPTION` constant, which correspond to the `@id`, `name`, and `description` fields in the `hmi.json` DTDL file.
+It has an `ID`, `NAME` and `DESCRIPTION` constants, which correspond to the `@id`, `name`, and `description` fields in the `hmi.json` DTDL file.
 The request and response submodules represent the request and response of the command.

 Similarly, in the `hvac` module, there are two submodules: `ambient_air_temperature` and `is_air_conditioning_active`.
 These represent the `AmbientAirTemperature` and `IsAirConditioningActive` properties in the `hvac.json` DTDL.
-Each submodule has an `ID`, `NAME`, `DESCRIPTION`, and `TYPE` constant, which correspond to the `@id`, `name`, `description`, and `schema` fields in DTDL.
+Each submodule has an `ID`, `NAME`, `DESCRIPTION` and `TYPE` constants, which correspond to the `@id`, `name`, `description`, and `schema` fields in DTDL.

 This Rust code is a way to use a DTDL model in a Rust program, with each DTDL element represented as a Rust module, constant, or type.
 You can translate a DTDL model into other programming languages.
-Use the `@id` fields in your DTDL model as guidance to code your vehicle model.
+Use the `@id` fields in your in-vehicle digital twin model as guidance to code your vehicle model.

+Both Ibeji providers and Ibeji consumers can utilize this code.
+This code serves as a set of constants to standardize the values used in their communication with Ibeji, which ensures a consistent and reliable exchange of information.